My name is Eric Unselt, and welcome to my website.

 I'm a firm believer in the preservation of our history and that American heirlooms should remain here in America; whether that makes me a patriot or a xenophobe is up to you to decide.
 I'm always in favor of doing things right the first time and think that quick fixes have no place in horology or in any other vocation.

-I also own and maintain the Seth Thomas Research website, which was launched in 2015 to reconstruct the factory's 30-year run of pocket watch production in the 1890s and was grudgingly recognized by the NAWCC as an online resource in 2017.
+I also own and maintain the Seth Thomas Research website, which was launched in 2015 to reconstruct the factory's 30-year run of pocket watch production around the turn of the century and was grudgingly recognized by the NAWCC as an online resource in 2017.

 Pocket watches were not only an engineering marvel in a time before electricity and automobiles, but they were also a very personal item to their owners, who used them to mark all their daily events as well as life's milestones.
 These people carried them as they went about their time here on earth in sickness and in health, youth to dotage, at work and at play, in good times as well as the tragedies.
 There is history in pocket watches, not just personal, but national as well.
 Inventions like the telephone and discoveries like penicillin changed lives, the World Series was played every year (except 1904), authors wrote sweeping bestsellers, wars were fought, Presidents were elected, weather events destroyed whole towns, scandals erupted in polite society, and these vintage timepieces marked every one of those occasions.